Austin App

-Austin Joseph App (24 May 1902 – 4 May 1984) was an American professor of medieval English literature who taught at the University of Scranton and La Salle University.
+Austin Joseph App (May 24, 1902 – May 3, 1984) was an American professor of medieval English literature who taught at the University of Scranton and La Salle University.
 App defended Nazi Germany during World War II.
 He is known for his work denying the Holocaust, and he has been called the first major American Holocaust denier.

-Life and career
+Early life and education

-Born in Milwaukee to German immigrant parents who were farmers, he attended St. Francis Seminary near Milwaukee and graduated in 1923.
-He studied English Literature at the Catholic University of America and received the Ph.D. in 1929.
-He served as an instructor of English at that university from 1929 to 1935.
+App was born in Milwaukee, on May 24, 1902, to German immigrant parents who were farmers, he attended St. Francis Seminary near Milwaukee and graduated in 1923.
+He studied English Literature at the Catholic University of America in Washington, D.C., where he received a Ph.D. in 1929.

+Career

+App served as an instructor of English at Catholic University of America from 1929 to 1935.
 From 1935 to 1942 he served as the head of the English Department at the University of Scranton, publishing widely in scholarly and popular journals.
-Among the latter, he often wrote for The Catholic Home Journal, Magnificat, Queen's Work, and The Victorian.
+He wrote for The Catholic Home Journal, Magnificat, Queen's Work, and The Victorian.
 By his own account, he was particularly devoted to the cultural value of good manners, well-developed public speaking, and chivalry.

 App never married.
 He was a frequent public speaker.
 He wrote many letters to the editors of magazines and newspapers.
-He complained about the American declaration of war on Germany, and argued that without American intervention the Axis Powers would have won World War II.
+He complained about the American declaration of war on Germany, and argued that without American intervention the Axis powers would have won World War II.
 He blamed Jews and communists for Germany's postwar problems.
 Few of his letters were published.

 In a manner of criticism typical for his generation, App often examined literary aesthetics according to categories of virtue and truth.
 In a collection of essays printed in 1948, he argued for a Christian interpretation of literature in chapters titled “Presenting Sin and Temptation in Literature” and “How to Judge a Novel Ethically.”

 He became president of the Federation of American Citizens of German Descent in 1945, serving in this position for several years.
 In the 1950s, App often wrote articles for Conde McGinley's antisemitic journal Common Sense.
 He later founded The Boniface Press and served as an editor there.
 It was named after Saint Boniface, the Anglo-Saxon missionary who brought the faith to Germanic Europe.
 He served on the editorial advisory committee of the revisionist Journal of Historical Review from 1980 until his death.